QUALINET/databases/_posts/2020-01-01-vclfer_image_quality_assessment_database.md

   MOS results: Link: http://www.vcl.fer.hr/quality/results.xls'
 author: University of Zagreb
 categories:
-- Image
+- image
 citation: All documents and papers that report research results obtained using the VCL@FER database will acknowledge the use of the VCL@FER database.
 Please cite the following paper [ZTB12].
-contact_email: null
 contact_name: Sonja Grgic (sonja.grgic@fer.hr)
 database: VCL@FER image quality assessment database
+deprecated: false
 excerpt: ''
 external_link: http://www.vcl.fer.hr/quality/vclfer.html
-hrc: 24.0
+hrc: 24
 license: "You can download the VCL@FER database here under the following terms:  (1)\
   \ The VCL@FER database will not be further distributed, published, copied, or further\
   \ disseminated in any way or form whatsoever, whether for profit or not.
 This includes\